-Education Requirements: Depending on where you live either a high school diploma or equivalent or a post-secondary non degree award in fire science or a similar field.
+Education Requirements: Depending on where you live, you need either a high school diploma or equivalent or a post-secondary non-degree award in fire science or a similar field.

 Plumbers have a bit of a dirty job but on the bright side they also have high levels of job security.
-It also appears that plumbing is a growing a career with an expected 26 percent increase in the next 7 years.
+It also appears that plumbing is a growing career with an expected 26 percent increase in the next seven years.

 The average median salary for a plumber was $46,660 in 2010.